rsm-gh/akbl/README.md

 ```

 What will happen next?
-  1. I'll take your Computer ID and Vendor ID and I'll create a configuration file into `/usr/share/AKBL/computers/`.
+  1. I'll take your Computer ID and Vendor ID, and I'll create a configuration file into `/usr/share/AKBL/computers/`.
-  2. I'll commit the changes and I'll request you to download it, install it and test it.
+  2. I'll commit the changes, and I'll request you to download it, install it and test it.
-  3. I'll wait to have your feed back (everything works, there are some problems, etc..).
-Please be specific! and give me as much details as possible!
+  3. I'll wait to have your feedback (everything works, there are some problems, etc..).
+Please be specific! and give me as many details as possible!

-If after all that your computer is recognized and you have minor problems (Ex: left and right keyboard), I'll commit the fixes.
+If, after all, your computer is recognized, and you have minor problems (Ex: left and right keyboard), I'll commit the fixes.

 If some zones are not recognized, I'll ask you to launch the block testing window to find the appropriate hex values.
-Once the blocks found, I'll add them to the configuration file, and I'll commit the changes to the code.
+Once the blocks are found, I'll add them to the configuration file, and I'll commit the changes to the code.

 ### How to use the block testing window?

 1. Execute as root `akbl --block-testing`.
-2. A window will appear and normally the ID Vendor and ID Product will be already filled.
+2. A window will appear, and normally the ID Vendor and ID Product will be already filled.
 If not, akbl may not support your computer.
-3. Click, the Connect button, and the block testing block should be ready to be used.
+3. Click the Connect button, and the block testing block should be ready to be used.

-The block testing will help you to find the hex id's of your keyboard by iterating one by one the different possible hex values.
-Normally, the only thing you need to do, is to change the Block Number combobox, and click the Test button.
+The block testing will help you find the hex id's of your keyboard by iterating one by one the different possible hex values.
+Normally, the only thing you need to do is to change the Block Number combobox, and click the Test button.

 When iterating over the block numbers, everything will be logged.
-Once that you have found an hex color of a zone, you can directly write the zone name.
+Once that you have found a hex color of a zone, you can directly write the zone name.
 Here is an example:

 ```
 ## Text File ##